towersvault/shinpokered/README.md

   - Any trainer can appear with any three pokemon (excluding mew and mewtwo)
   - No breaks allowed in-between battles
 - Vendor added to Celadon Dept. Store 3F
-  - Sells moon stones, amber, fossils, exp all, master balls, and rare candy
+  - Sells max revives, moon stones, amber, fossils, exp all, master balls, and rare candy
   - Only opens up after beating elite 4
 - In the safari zone gate, a new NPC can toggle on and off a special safari event after the elite 4
   - All pokemon in the safari zone will have above-average DVs